Why not smash stuff on your next trip to Las Vegas?

 Courtesy Wreck Room

-Fans of the 1999 movie "Office Space" might remember a scene in which three of the main characters take out work-related aggression by destroying a finicky fax machine that has contributed to some of their stress.
+Fans of the 1999 movie "Office Space" might remember a scene in which three of the main characters take out work-related aggression by destroying a finicky printer/fax machine that has contributed to some of their stress.

 Rage rooms essentially provide the same experience, only in a controlled environment.